Updated October 2022

 They are allowed to represent clients in small claims court and before various administrative tribunals—and often set up private practices that specialize in certain areas of the law (such as landlord-tenant disputes, immigration services, and disability appeals).

-In order to regulate the expanding paralegal profession, and maintain high standards of professional practice, the Law Society of Upper Canada requires all would-be paralegals to complete a rigorous licensing process.
+In order to regulate the expanding paralegal profession, and maintain high standards of professional practice, the Law Society of Ontario requires all would-be paralegals to complete a rigorous licensing process.

 What exactly does this process entail?
-Here are 5 facts students should know about preparing for and successfully earning a paralegal license.
+Here are five facts students should know about preparing for and successfully earning a paralegal license.

 1. To qualify, you need a paralegal diploma from an accredited program

-In order to challenge the paralegal licensing exam, candidates must earn a paralegal diploma or certificate from a program accredited by the Law Society of Upper Canada.
-When selecting training, be sure to check the college website for confirmation of accreditation, or inquire about the program's status through admissions.
+In order to challenge the paralegal licensing exam, candidates must earn a paralegal diploma or certificate from a program accredited by the Law Society of Ontario.
+When selecting training, be sure to check the college website for confirmation of accreditation or inquire about the program's status through admissions.

 Before you can attempt the exam, you must complete what the Law Society calls an "application for registration into the licensing process."
 This process includes: